Second lady Usha Vance announces she’s pregnant with her and JD’s fourth child

 The couple already has three children together: an eight-year-old son named Ewan, a five-year-old son named Vivek and and a four-year-old daughter Mirabel, according to PEOPLE.

-Speaking at a Turning Point USA event at the University of Mississippi in October, the vice president said Usha grew up in a Hindu family, but when he met her, they were both not religious.
-Vance later became catholic.
+Speaking at a Turning Point USA event at the University of Mississippi last October, the vice president said Usha grew up in a Hindu family, but when he met her, they were both not religious.
+Vance later became Catholic.

 After talking it over with his wife, the two “decided to raise our kids Christian.
 Our two oldest kids, who go to school, they go to a Christian school,” Vance said.